 the soil

-this garden draws from a collection of Markdown documents in Obsidian, wrapped up in the Obsidian Digital Garden plugin created by oleeskild. this site is a public GitHub repository deployed with GitHub Pages.[1]
+this garden draws from a collection of Markdown documents in Obsidian, wrapped up in the Obsidian Digital Garden plugin created by oleeskild. this site is a public GitHub repository hosted and published with GitHub Pages.[2]

 the roots